Longest Consecutive Sequence

 Solution analysis

 At first sight, the time complexity appears to be quadratic due to the two nested loops.
-But it requires a closer look because while loop is running only when any element X[i] is the beginning of a sequence.
-A better idea would be to calculate the count of the critical operations inside the loop for better analysis.
+However, a closer look is necessary because the while loop runs only when an element X[i] marks the beginning of a sequence.
+A better idea would be to calculate the count of critical operations inside the loop for a more detailed analysis.

-• There are n elements in the array and the time complexity of each searching operation is O(1).
+• The array contains n elements, and the time complexity of each search operation is O(1).

 Overall time complexity = Time complexity of inserting n elements into hash table + Time complexity of searching n elements twice = n*O(1) + 2*n*O(1)= O(n).